CCS-Lab/project_addiction_classification_with_EEG_and_NFs/README.md

-# Classification of bavioral addiction and substance use disorder with EEG and clinical data
+# Classification of behavioral addiction and substance use disorder with EEG and clinical data

 ## Purpose: